microsoft/fit-on-fhir/docs/using-fit-on-fhir.md

 ## Configuring Access to your Authorization Function

 Access to the Authorization function can be configured to either allow for anonymous login, or login with authentication.
 This setting is configured by setting
 *AuthenticationConfiguration__IsAnonymousLoginEnabled* to true for anonymous logins, and false for login with authentication.
-This can be found in can be found in the Settings for the Authorization fuction
+This can be found in can be found in the Settings for the Authorization function
 ![Anonymous Login Setting](../media/anonymous-login-setting.png)

 It can also be set here in the azuredeploy.parameters.json file, by changing the defaultValue between false and true